UNDP-Data/geohub/documentation/docs/dashboards/electricity.md

 ---

-## Explore the evolution of electricity access at administrative level
+## Electricity access data at district, province and country level

 A selected year data can be overlaid on the map.
 The layer is a summary of HREA electrification by administrative areas and using a custom population raster to calculate the percentage of population with electricity access in each area.